See all > Living & wellness

 See the doctor online

 Now is not the best time to go to your family doctor’s office or to the ER of a hospital.
 You run the risk of being infected with COVID-19, or passing the infection to someone else.
 Instead, it’s safer to stay at home and see a doctor virtually.
-With Maple you can receive a COVID-19 screening, see a General Practitioner, or see a number of specialists such as endocrinologists, dermatologists and therapists.
-It’s quick to sign up, and you can stay in your PJs if you want to.
+It’s quick to sign up for a Maple account, and you can stay in your PJs while seeing your doctor.

 No one enjoys having to stay home, but it’s the best thing we as Canadians can do to flatten the curve of new COVID-19 infections.
 In the meantime, you can make the most of the current situation by adapting your lifestyle with these handy tips.
-Keep a structured routine, take care of your health and take advantage of online resources to get you through this difficult time.
+Keep a structured routine, care for your health, and take advantage of online resources to get you through this difficult time.
 We’re all in this together!